amirkdv/biseqt/docs/docs.rst

 Assembly in condensed alphabet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assembly can be modified in two places to use condensed alphabets:
+The assembly line can be modified in two places to use condensed
+alphabets:

 -  *Indexing*: The sequence of reads can be indexed in the condensed
    alphabet.
 For example, if we are indexing 5-mers the read